 These schools are still highly competitive, but less so than tier 1.
 They generally have acceptance rates below 20%.
 While they have similar demands for academic excellence and extracurricular achievement, the number of students who apply to them is smaller, meaning that each qualified student has a greater chance of acceptance.

-Highly qualified students may count these schools as targets, and most students can count them as reach schools, though it won’t always be worth applying to them.
-These schools are often less well known than tier 1 schools but are nonetheless academically strenuous for it.
+Highly qualified students may count these schools as target, and most students can count them as reach schools, though it won’t always be worth applying to them.
+These schools are often less well known than tier 1 schools, but are nonetheless academically strenuous for it.

-Tier 2 schools include USC, Washington University in St Louis, Tufts, Tulane, NYU, Boston University, UNC Chapel Hill, University of Michigan Ann Arbor, Notre Dame, Emory, University of Virginia, Wake Forest, UT Austin College of Natural Sciences, Boston College, William and Mary, UCLA, UC Berkeley, Georgetown, Carnegie Mellon, and the University of Rochester.
+Tier 2 schools include: USC, Washington University in St Louis, Tufts, Tulane, NYU, Boston University, UNC Chapel Hill, University of Michigan Ann Arbor, Notre Dame, Emory, University of Virginia, Wake Forest, UT Austin College of Natural Sciences, Boston College, Georgia Tech, William and Mary, UCLA, UC Berkeley, Georgetown, Carnegie Mellon, and University of Rochester.

 These are still good schools, but are not as competitive for admissions, as they have more spaces offered, and fewer applicants overall.
 The most qualified students will be able to treat these as safety schools, while less competitive candidates should treat them as targets.
 Admissions rates for these schools are generally below 35%.

-Tier 3 schools include UT Austin College of Liberal Arts, UIUC, Villanova, Haverford, Northeastern, Brandeis, Case Western Reserve, Occidental, Washington and Lee, Virginia Tech, UC San Diego, Lafayette College, DePauw, and Rutgers.
+Tier 3 schools include: UT Austin College of Liberal Arts, Villanova, Northeastern, Brandeis, Case Western Reserve, Occidental, Washington and Lee, Babson College, Virginia Tech, UC San Diego, Lafayette College, UIUC, University of Florida, and DePauw.

-Tier 4 schools include Penn State, Trinity University, SMU, Texas Christian University, UC Santa Barbara, UC Irvine, UC Davis, UT Dallas, Texas A&M, Temple, University of Maryland College Park, Whittier, Fordham, University of Florida, and most flagship universities in state systems.
+Tier 4 schools include: Penn State, Trinity University, SMU, Texas Christian University, UC Santa Barbara, UC Irvine, UC Davis, UT Dallas, Texas A&M, Purdue, Rutgers, Temple, University of Maryland College Park, Whittier, Fordham, and most flagship universities in state systems.

-These are safety schools for almost all applicants and will admit most of the students who apply to them.
-These include local colleges and the less prestigious branches of state university systems.
+These are safety schools for almost all applicants, and will admit most of the students who apply to them.
+These include local colleges, and the less prestigious branches of state university systems.
 While these schools are not “bad,” they are generally considered less prestigious.
+University of Houston is an example of such a school.

 The Tiers of Students